lesterchan/wp-postviews/README.md

 * I spent most of my free time creating, updating, maintaining and supporting these plugins, if you really love my plugins and could spare me a couple of bucks, I will really appericiate it.
 If not feel free to use it without any obligations.

 ## Changelog
+### Version 1.66
+* NEW: Add China search engines bots
+* FIXED: Notices and better way to get views from meta.
+Props daankortenbach.

 ### Version 1.65 (02-06-2013)
 * FIXED: Views not showing in WP-Admin if "Display Options" is not set to "Display to everyone"